Frequently Asked Questions

 Further information on decommissioning is required as part of the Environmental Impact Statement in the Development Application.
 The Project will have a decommissioning plan which details the rights and responsibilities of parties during decommissioning, including any new project owner.

-Further details about decommissioning can be found at the Clean Energy Council website: https://unstable.cleanenergycouncil.org.au/news/in-case-of-fire-a-real-life-experience-at-a-wind-farm-site
+Further details about decommissioning can be found at the Clean Energy Council website: Recycling and decommissioning of renewable energy tech.

 The Kerrs Creek site has been selected as it is ideal for a renewable energy development for the following reasons: